hyriver/pydaymet/README.rst

 PyDaymet is a part of `HyRiver <https://github.com/cheginit/HyRiver>`__ software stack that is designed to aid in watershed analysis through web services.
-This package provides an interface to access to climate data from
+This package provides access to climate data from
-`Daymet V4 <https://daac.ornl.gov/DAYMET/guides/Daymet_Daily_V4.html>`__ using NetCDF Subset
+`Daymet V4 <https://daac.ornl.gov/DAYMET/guides/Daymet_Daily_V4.html>`__ database using NetCDF
-Service (NCSS).
-Both single pixel (using ``get_bycoords`` function) and gridded data (using ``get_bygeom``) can berequested which are returned as ``pandas.DataFrame`` and ``xarray.Dataset``, respectively.
-Climate data is available for CONUS, Hawaii, and Puerto Rico from 1980 to present year at three time scales: daily, monthly, and annual.
-Additionally, PyDaymet can compute Potential EvapoTranspiration (PET) using `UN-FAO 56 <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ method for both single pixel and gridded data.
+Subset Service (NCSS).
+Both single pixel (using ``get_bycoords`` function) and gridded data (using ``get_bygeom``) are supported which are returned as ``pandas.DataFrame`` and ``xarray.Dataset``, respectively.
+Climate data is available for CONUS, Hawaii, and Puerto Rico from 1980 to the present year at three time scales: daily, monthly, and annual.
+Additionally, PyDaymet can compute Potential EvapoTranspiration (PET) using `FAO Penman-Monteith equation <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ for both single pixel and gridded data.

 To fully utilize the capabilities of the NCSS, under-the-hood PyDaymet uses `AsyncRetriever <https://github.com/cheginit/async_retriever>`__ for retrieving Daymet data asynchronously with persistent caching.
-This improves the reliability and speed of the data retrieval significantly.
+This improves the reliability and speed of data retrieval significantly.

 You can try using PyDaymet without installing it on you system by clicking on the binder badge below the PyDaymet banner.
 A Jupyter notebook instance with the stack